Dismissal Due to Depression

 Mental health can have a tremendous impact on work performance.
 You should always do whatever you can to support employees through this.
 However, at a certain point, you may need to consider dismissal.

-There is no legal definition of mental health but is generally understood to be the emotional state in which you can cope with the normal pressures of everyday life.
-This will include your mental health condition and mental illness.
+There is no legal definition of mental health, but it is generally understood to be the emotional state in which an individual can't cope with the normal pressures of everyday life.
+This can be caused by a mental health condition and/or mental illness.

-Mental health can fluctuate, either because of personal circumstances like an illness or family bereavement or because of work issues such as being bullied at work.
+Mental health can fluctuate, either because of personal circumstances like an illness or family bereavement or because of work issues.

 Often, a mental health condition can cause stress, anxiety, and depression.
-Employees suffering from these conditions often need support and, if left unattended, can have effects on their coworkers.
+Employees suffering from these conditions often need support and, if left unattended, they can have negative effects on their coworkers.

-In this article, we’ll look at how to manage an employee suffering from depression, and how to approach dismissal if capability becomes an issue.
+In this article, we’ll look at how to manage an employee suffering from depression, and how to approach dismissal if capability becomes an issue as a result.

 Depression and employment law

 As an employer, you have a duty of care towards your employees.
-Not only this, employees with disabilities are protected by UK employment law.
+Furthermore, employees with disabilities are protected by UK employment law.
 For these reasons, dismissal from work due to depression poses risks.

 When does depression become a disability?

-A mental health condition is considered a disability if it has a long-term effect on normal day-to-day activity.
+A mental health condition is considered a disability if it has a long-term, substantial negative effect on the person’s ability to carry out normal day-to-day activity.
+In specific, the law state that someone is disabled if both of the following apply:

 This shows there are two factors you need to consider—What is the extent of the impairment and what is the effect on the employee?